lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 ### Have fun

-This is one of my core belief: software engineering is a very challenging profession.
+This is one of my core beliefs: software engineering is a very challenging profession.
 Not because it's harder than other professions but because things move so quickly that you can never stop learning and you'll always have to feel behind.

 The one thing that could make the profession a little bit easier is a genuine passion for the subject.
-If you are passionate it's going to be easier to motivate yourself to learning new things over and over!
+If you are passionate it's going to be easier to motivate yourself to learn new things over and over!

-But if I don't know if I am passionate or not?
+But what if I don't know if I am passionate enough?

 Fair, especially if you are at the beginning of your career.
 There is so much in front of you that it might be scary and even discouraging.

-Again, my recommendation is to be biased towards building.
-Building something will give you a tangible feedback that what you are learning can actually be useful.
+Again, my recommendation is to be biased toward building stuff.
+Building something will give you tangible feedback that what you are learning can actually be useful.
 You can build side projects to put new knowledge into practice.

-Also, you shouldn't be shy to show what you built (and what you learned) to your peers and even your friends outside work!
-Chances are you'll get feedback and come up with new ideas, new things you'd like to learn and try.
+Also, you shouldn't be shy to show what you built (and what you learned) to your peers and even your friends outside of work!
+Chances are you'll get feedback and come up with new ideas and new things you'd like to learn and try.

 Even better if you realise you can apply some of these learnings at work.
-Maybe you can develop a new path in the company you are working for, maybe you can help with something that is currenty being neglected because no one else has the time or the expertise, maybe all of this can demostrate more value and you'll get a promotion!
+Maybe you can develop a new path in the company you are working for, maybe you can help with something that is currently being neglected because no one else has the time or the expertise, maybe all of this can demonstrate more value and you'll get a promotion!

 When you apply this mindset of continuous learning and sharing knowledge at work, this might generate cross-pollination and you might end up with a team that has fun learning and building together.

-If you get there (or a way to get there) consider organising company **hackatons** or **free-study days**.
+Another idea to make teams gel together and to generate cross-pollination of ideas is to organise company **hackatons** or **free-study days**.
 These are great ways to help teams to become more passionate about what they do, explore new ideas, learn new things, and ultimately put people in a position to deliver more value in the short and the long term.

 ### Pair programming

-In my opinion, pair programming is another great tool that you can leverage to give a boost to your expertise.
+Pair programming is another great tool that you can leverage to give a boost to your expertise.

 pairing with as many people as possible within your organization is key.
 Even if someone is more junior than you, they can still have insights and perspectives that you may not have considered before.
 Pair programming gives you a platform to share ideas and learn from one another.

 Similarly, don't discount the value of teaching others.
 Even the most senior members of your team can benefit from your knowledge and expertise.
 By pairing with others, you can share your skills and help everyone grow and develop.

+I picked up so many tricks by pairing with other people.
+Even small things such as how they configured their editor or their terminal.

 Now, I get it - not everyone loves pair programming.
 If that's the case, don't worry!
-There are other approaches that can still provide you with valuable feedback and help you learn from your peers.
-Interactive code reviews and show and tell sessions are great alternatives that allow you to share your work and receive feedback without having to work together in real-time.
+There are other approaches to follow that can still provide you with valuable feedback and help you learn from your peers.
+Interactive code reviews and show-and-tell sessions are great alternatives that allow you to share your work and receive feedback without having to work together in real time.

 In the end, the most important thing is to remain open to new ideas and approaches.
 By continuing to learn and grow, you'll be well on your way to becoming a senior software developer.
 So why not give pair programming a try and see what you can learn?

 ![A pair of dogs who are not pair programming, but let's pretend they are](./not-pair-programming-dogs.jpg)

-<small>Photo by <a href="https://unsplash.com/@itfeelslikefilm?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">🇸🇮 Janko Ferlič</a> on <a href="https://unsplash.com/photos/9Yzy1ZVS7xc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></small>
+<small>Photo by <a href="https://unsplash.com/@itfeelslikefilm?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Janko Ferlič</a> on <a href="https://unsplash.com/photos/9Yzy1ZVS7xc?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></small>

 ### Content creation

 First off, creating content can take many forms: articles, talks, videos, Twitter threads, you name it!
 And guess what?
 You don't need to be an expert to share something new you learned.
-Even if you're just starting out, your fresh perspective can bring value to others and help you establish yourself as a thought leader.
+Even if you're just starting on a given subject, your fresh perspective can bring value to others and help you establish yourself as a thought leader.
+So do create content on what it felt like to try a new programming language or a framework.
+What did you like?
+Was there something confusing?
+What did you miss from your previous experience?

 But here's the thing: you gotta make it a habit.
 Commit to a regular schedule, and you'll develop discipline and consistency in your content creation.
-Plus, the more you create, the more you'll hone your communication skills - a critical skill for any senior engineer.
+Plus, the more you create, the more you'll hone your communication skills.
+And I'll say it one more time, communication is a critical skill for any senior engineer.

-And speaking of communication, that's where content creation really shines.
+And speaking of communication, that's where content creation shines.
 As engineers, we love getting lost in technical details, but explaining complex concepts to non-technical stakeholders can be a challenge.
 By creating content, you'll learn to communicate your ideas in a way that's accessible and engaging to a broader audience.
-Plus, you'll get feedback on your content that can help you improve your communication skills even further.
+Plus, you'll have an opportunity to get feedback on your content and, if you listen to feedback, you can improve your communication skills even further.

-Now, you may have heard of the concept of ["atomic essays"](https://www.ship30for30.com/post/how-to-write-an-atomic-essay-a-beginners-guide).
+Have heard of the concept of ["atomic essays"](https://www.ship30for30.com/post/how-to-write-an-atomic-essay-a-beginners-guide)?
 That just means breaking down your ideas into shorter, more focused pieces of content.
 This approach can make your content more engaging and easier to consume - especially on platforms like Twitter, where brevity is key.
+If you don't know what kind of content to create, this could be a good format to start with.

+If you don't know what to create content about, here's my tip: every day, at the end of your work day write down 1 new thing that you think learned during that day.
+At the end of the work week, review your 5 points.
+I am sure that at least one of these will be worth creating some content about.

-In summary, creating content can help you become a more senior engineer by establishing yourself as a thought leader, developing your communication skills, and contributing to the community.
-So go ahead, share your knowledge and insights with the world.
-You may be surprised at how much impact you can have!
+Creating content can help you become a more senior engineer by establishing yourself as a thought leader, developing your communication skills, and contributing to the community.
+So go ahead and share your knowledge with the world.
+You will be surprised at how much impact it will have on yourself and others!

 ### Other ideas

+Here are some other random-ish tips that you can add to the ones above.

-First off, keeping a positive attitude is crucial.
+First off, always try to keep a positive attitude.
 When things get tough, it's easy to get discouraged and lose sight of the bigger picture.
-But remember, with enough time and resources, our teams can overcome any challenge.
-And if not, we can always find creative compromises that meet everyone's needs.
+But remember, with enough time and resources, teams can overcome any challenge.
+When that luxury is missing, I am sure there are decent compromises that can meet everyone's needs.

-Another key to upskilling is to avoid being too picky about technology or style.
+Another key to upskilling is to avoid being too picky about technology or programming styles.
+Make an effort to expose yourself to different ways of solving problems.
+It's an exercise for your problem-solving skills.

 It's important to support our colleagues' ideas, even if we would have done things differently.
 This kind of collaborative attitude helps build trust and fosters a culture of innovation and teamwork.
+Also, next time you will propose something, I am sure that people will be willing to discuss and support your ideas.

 When it comes to taking on tough jobs, don't be afraid to volunteer.
-That refactoring that nobody wants to do?
+What about that refactoring that nobody wants to do?
 Step up and take it on.
 Those messy, complicated parts of the code that everyone avoids?
 Dive in and try to make sense of them.
-By taking on these challenging tasks, we can develop a reputation as problem solvers and become the go-to people for the toughest jobs.
+By taking on these challenging tasks, you can develop a reputation as a problem solver and become the go-to person for the toughest jobs.

-Finally, try to make things just a little bit better wherever you can.
+Finally, as a general rule, try to make things just a little bit better wherever you have the chance.
 Whether it's by documenting a process, improving an application's user interface, or streamlining a workflow, every small improvement counts.
 Over time, these small wins can add up and help us become more valuable team members.

-In summary, upskilling as a software engineer requires a combination of technical and soft skills.
-By keeping a positive attitude, avoiding being too picky, volunteering for tough jobs, and making small improvements wherever we can, we can develop the skills and reputation we need to advance our careers.
-So let's take on those challenges with confidence and keep learning and growing every day!

 ## How do I sell myself as a senior?

 If I think I am a senior engineer what can I do to be recognised as one?

 First, start by taking on more responsibility.
 Look for opportunities to lead projects or mentor junior engineers.
-Share your knowledge and experience with others and provide guidance to help them grow.
+Share your knowledge and experience with others and provide guidance.

 Secondly, try to make an impact beyond your immediate team or project.
-Participate in cross-functional initiatives, contribute to open source projects, or speak at industry events.
+Participate in cross-functional initiatives, contribute to open-source projects, or speak at industry events.
 These types of activities can help you establish yourself as a thought leader in your field and demonstrate your expertise to a wider audience.

 Thirdly, focus on developing your soft skills.
 As a senior engineer, you will be expected to communicate effectively with both technical and non-technical stakeholders, lead meetings, and negotiate effectively.
 So work on improving your communication, leadership, and conflict resolution skills to become a well-rounded and respected member of your team.